Diagnostic Medical Sonography

 The DMS program is also committed to graduate students capable of attaining the status of Registered Diagnostic Medical Sonographer.
 The program provides access and equal opportunity to all qualified individuals who apply.

 Diagnostic Medical Sonography (AAS)

-The sixteen-month Associate of Applied Science (AAS) degree is designed to prepare skilled professionals to perform diagnostic examinations, as requested by a physician, using high-frequency sound waves to visualize soft tissue structures.
+The twenty-four-month Associate of Applied Science (AAS) degree is designed to prepare skilled professionals to perform diagnostic examinations, as requested by a physician, using high-frequency sound waves to visualize soft tissue structures.
 Sonographers work in hospitals, clinics, and doctors’ offices.

-Vascular Technician (Certificate)
+Vascular Technology (Certificate)